hossein-tabei/weather-app/README.md

 This is a repository of weather forecast web application implemented with Spring Boot in back-end side and Angular in front-end side.

-Technologies and concepts used in the project are as follows.
+## Technologies and concepts used in the project

 Front-end:
 - Angular 17.0.4